zerohd4869/SACL/SACL-XLMR/README.md

 cd /SACL/SACL-XLMR
 ```
 Download the `afro-xlmr-large` model parameters from [here](https://huggingface.co/Davlan/afro-xlmr-large) and place them in the `/SACL/ptms/afro-xlmr-large/` directory.
 Download the best SACL-XLMR model parameters from [here](https://drive.google.com/file/d/17bBEuUfKiOgaIwafQz5eyBOzzLPRIjow/view?usp=sharing), extract them, and place them in the `/SACL/SACL-XLMR/sacl_xlmr_best_models/` directory.
-Notably, due to cloud storage capacity limitation, we only provide the best 1-fold model parameters for SACL-XLMR.
+Please note that we only provide the best 1-fold model parameters for SACL-XLMR due to cloud storage capacity limitation.

 2. Install dependencies
 ```